hfoley/SynapseLoadV2/03 SQL Scripts/readme.md

 # 03 SQL Scripts
 This folder contains MetadataTablesCreate.sql and a Sample subfolder.
-The MetadataTablesCreate.sql script will create 2 metadata tables and statements to insert data into them.
+The MetadataTablesCreate.sql script will create 3 metadata tables and statements to insert data into them.

 ## Asset List - These items will be created
 	1. ADF schema - can change based on your naming conventions
 	2. [ADF].[ExtractTables] - table that drives the SQL Date Based Extract pipeline and dictates which SQL Server tables are extracted and what timeframe to extract
 	3. [ADF].[MetadataLoad] - table that drives the other 2 ADF pipelines to load which parquet files and what tables to load them into within the Synapse sql pool
+  	4. [ADF].[PipelineLog] - table to capture metadata and parameter values from pipeline runs.
-  	4. Optional sample scripts - there are sample source and target tables
+	5. Optional sample scripts - there are sample source and target tables contained in /Sample folder

 ## Steps